triton-inference-server/client/src/c++/perf_analyzer/genai-perf/docs/files.md

 ##### GZIP Files

 - all_data.gzip: Aggregated performance data from all collected metrics.
-- input_tokens_vs_generated_tokens.gzip: This contains data on the number of input tokens versus the number of generated tokens for each request.
+- input_sequence_lengths_vs_output_sequence_lengths.gzip: This contains data on
+the input sequence lengths versus the output sequence lengths for each request.
 - request_latency.gzip: This contains the latency for each request.
 - time_to_first_token.gzip: This contains the time to first token for each request.
 - token_to_token_vs_output_position.gzip: This contains the time from one token generation to the next versus the position of the output token for each token.
-- ttft_vs_input_tokens.gzip: This contains the time to first token versus the number of input tokens for each request.
+- ttft_vs_input_sequence_lengths.gzip: This contains the time to first token versus the input sequence length for each request.

 ##### JSON Files